Pheonix0101/AI-Assistant/README.md

 ## Teck-stack and library used in this project.

-`Node.js, Express.js, javascript, openai, and Multer,`
+`Node.js, Express.js, javascript, openai, and Multer`